digicatapult/sqnc-documentation/docs/hyproof/api-flow.md

 }
 ```

-2. Token new token need to be added to the chain w/ POST /v1/certificate/{id}/initiation:
+2. The new token needs to be added to the chain w/ POST /v1/certificate/{id}/initiation:

 ```sh
 curl -X 'POST' http://localhost:8000/v1/certificate/${id}/initiation \